-When you infuse Calendula in oil, you have a product that is anti-inflammatory, antimicrobial, astringent, antifungal, antiviral, and immunostimulant.
+When you infuse Calendula in oil, you have a product that is anti-inflammatory, antimicrobial, astringent, anti-fungal, antiviral, and immunostimulant.
 It can be used to disinfect and treat minor wounds, conjunctivitis, cuts, bruises and burns, athlete’s foot, diaper rashes, and other skin irritations.
 It stimulates the production of collagen at wound sites which helps to minimize scarring.

 Suggestions for Use

 This gentle, soothing, medicinal oil is perfect for any application that requires oil.
-It can be used alone or incorporated into massage blends, face serums, wound healing formulas, lip balms, healing salves and everyday body butters.
+It can be used alone or incorporated into massage blends, face serums, wound healing formulas, lip balms, healing salves and an everyday body butter.
 It can be rubbed into an infant’s scalp to help reduce cradle cap and used on the other end for diaper rash.
 It would be a wonderful addition in blends designed to heal bruises or sore, inflamed muscles.

 Step-by-Step Instructions for Making Calendula Infused Oil

-This product will take about 30 minutes to prepare and 4-6 weeks to just sit and infuse.
+This product will take about 30 minutes to prepare and 4-6 weeks to sit and infuse.